edistyping/ek-portfolio-new/README.md

 -------------------------------------------------------------

-1. need to change header underlined thing
+1. Implement Instagram import
-2. In Project, if Popup is longer than 80vh, it's cut out so can't click Button
+2. Project: If Popup is longer than 80vh, it's cut out so can't click Button

-3. Arrow buttons for changing pictures
+3. Contact: Set up sending the email.
+(Fix the Send button too)
+5. Deploy the page to the github

+- Flappybird replica for JS will be using Redux if React is used